-At Marin and Barrett, Inc., our team of Rhode Island Drug Lawyers have 25 years of experienced representing individuals charged with possession with intent to deliver a controlled substance throughout the State of Rhode Island.
+At the Marin, Barrett, and Murphy Law Firm, our team of Rhode Island Drug Lawyers have 25 years of experienced representing individuals charged with possession with intent to deliver a controlled substance throughout the State of Rhode Island.
 Our effective and proven criminal defense strategies have helped many of our clients stay out of jail, avoid a felony convictions, and sometimes leave the criminal justice system with no criminal record at all.

 Rhode Island Possession with Intent Lawyers